top of page

 According to court records, as President of BlackBerry’s Cyber Security Business Unit, Giamatteo only had white men as his direct reports, and after he was promoted to CEO, additional women and people of color were dismissed from the company.
 This tracks with national trends in the tech world where 73% of women report experiencing discrimination.
 Women of color are at an even larger disadvantage, facing double the discrimination.
 Ironically, BlackBerry’s website says the company is “committed to diversity, equity, and inclusion,” and claims “BlackBerry’s success, and the success of the global communities we operate and live in, is dependent on social resiliency.
 We are committed to enabling a more equitable world for all.”

-Today we filed a lawsuit against BlackBerry and it's CEO, John Giamatteo on behalf of a former executive at the company for what she alleges was a pattern of sexual harassment, gender discrimination, and retaliation.
+Today we filed a lawsuit against BlackBerry and its CEO, John Giamatteo on behalf of a former executive at the company for what she alleges was a pattern of sexual harassment, gender discrimination, and retaliation.

 Gomerman|Bourn and Associates specializes in employment law and personal injury cases.
-Since opening its doors in 2012, they have recovered well over $50 million for their clients.
-To learn more about Gomerman|Bourn and Associates, visitwww.gobolaw.com
+Since opening its doors in 2012, they have recovered well over $100 million for their clients.
+To learn more about Gomerman|Bourn and Associates, visit www.gobolaw.com

 bottom of page